KoketsoMangwale/aws-cloud-journey/EC2/Launching-and-Connect-EC2-Instance-Linux Server.md

-# Launching and Connecting to a Windows EC2 Instance via RDP
+# Launching and Connecting to a Linux EC2 Instance

 ## Objective
-To launch a Windows EC2 instance in AWS and connect to it using Remote Desktop Protocol (RDP).
+To launch a Windows EC2 instance in AWS and connect to it using browser.

 ## Prerequisites
 - An AWS account.